Liquid Crystal Titan Resource Hub

 In cases where a higher extraction flow rate must be used, most of the fumes can be removed from Titan in a few minutes.
 After each print is finished, turn on the extraction for a short period of time before opening the printer door.

-Photocentric recommends BOFA extraction system (Pro4) to connect to Titan.
-For more information click here
+Photocentric recommends the BOFA Pro4 extraction system (Photocentric-disti-pack.pdf) to connect to Titan.

 Power

-- The printer power connection is located at the back of the printer next to an isolator switch.
-When plugging in the printer ensure the isolator switch is turned to the off position until all other connections are secure.
+• The printer`s power connection is located at the back of the printer next to an isolator switch.
+When plugging in the printer, ensure the isolator switch is turned to the off position until other connections are secure.
 Similarly, always switch off the isolator switch before unplugging the printer.

 Connections